Kensington Palace

 Where can I find the latest visitor information for Kensington Palace?

-What to know before visiting Kensington Palace
+What to know about Kensington Palace

 Remarkable Landmarks and Must-Visit Sights